GriffinNye22/ShellSimulation/README.md

 ## Purpose:
-The purpose of this project was to utilize a dataset chosen from Kaggle.com to analyze a dataset while also learning how to make concurrent operations on the dataset from multiple clients.
-I originally selected a dataset containing data about video-game related sales from 1990-2020.
+The purpose of this project was to utilize a dataset chosen from Kaggle.com to analyze the data while also learning how to make concurrent operations on the dataset from multiple clients.
+I originally selected a dataset on video-game related sales from 1990-2020.
 However, I cleansed and shrunk the dataset down to only include dates from July 2019 - June 2020.
 I wanted to see the effects of the COVID-19 pandemic on the video game industry, but did not notice when